Northampton Arts Council, Inc.

 What are Supplemental Materials?

 The Council relies heavily on each applicant’s supplemental materials to assess the artistic merit of the application.
-Applications submitted without supplemental materials will not be considered.
+Applications submitted with supplemental materials will be considered.
 Supplemental materials may include the resume of the artist completing the project, photo/video/audio of past projects by that artist, sketches/diagrams/visual aids for proposed projects, a letter of commitment from the venue of the proposed public performance, and letters of support from community members.
 Choose materials that will help the board to envision your proposed project.

 Grant Award Amounts

-For questions specifically about how the Northampton Arts Council reviews applications, our council’s priorities, or executing a project in Northampton, email admin@northamptonartscouncil.org.
+For questions about how the Northampton Arts Council reviews applications, our council’s priorities, or executing a project in Northampton, email admin@northamptonartscouncil.org.

 How Grant Recipients Are Paid